So what is Apple CarPlay? Think of it as a way of mirroring some of the key features and functions of your iPhone on an in-car display.

 An iPhone, for starters.
 You'll also need access to an in-car system that supports CarPlay.
 Both the system and your phone need to handshake before you can start using all the various elements of CarPlay.

 Siri, Apple's voice-controlled assistant, is another piece of the jigsaw - you can't access CarPlay unless Siri is activated on your phone.
-This is because voice-control has a big part to play when it comes to making calls and sending messages.
+This is because voice-control has a big part to play when it comes to making calls, sending messages and navigation.

 Which car brands support Apple CarPlay?

 Currently, there are over 40 manufacturers with CarPlay-compatible cars, with the system available on well over 100 models.
 Cars with CarPlay are available from Alfa Romeo, Audi, BMW, Ferrari, Jaguar, Mercedes-Benz, Nissan, Porsche, Seat, Volkswagen and Volvo.